BPM: Bullets Per Minute is Awe Interactive's First-Person, Action, Adventure, Music, and Shooter game with a release date in 2020.

 - Your gaming machine's IP address.

-- A list of TCP and UDP ports to forward.
+- A list of TCP and UDP ports that need to be forwarded.

-The easiest way to locate your router's IP address is to run our free Router Detector utility.
+The easiest way to navigate to your router's IP address is to run our free Router Detector utility.
 It's a part of the Network Utilities suite of tools and it's completely free to use.

 How To Forward Ports

-The process for forwarding a port is generally:
+The process for forwarding a port is usually:

 - Find your routers port forwarding section.